 Export Compliance Program

-Excelerate has an established process for supporting organizations in maintaining export compliance - anywhere in the world.
+Excelerate has established an Export Compliance Program for supporting organizations in maintaining export compliance - anywhere in the world.
 We offer the Starter Bundle for organizations just getting started with controlled exports and tailored support for those that have specific needs.
 Our extensive experience allows us to satisfy the compliance requirements for small and large organizations and for unique situations.
 Let us know how we can help...

 A properly established Export Compliance Program includes four main elements, which include: